 Government and Politics

 India’s government follows the British style of Parliamentary democracy.
 India’s government is classified as a federal socialist constitutional republic.
-The federal government is divided into legislative, judicial and executive branch and provides division of powers among those branches with the legislative branch being the supreme body of power.
-Along with the constitution, the preamble sets forth India’s basic principles of justice, liberty and equality among its people.
-The constitution of India sets India as a Union of States and powers are also divided between the state and the federal government with the federal government having the power to alter or amend the state’s powers.
+The federal government is divided into legislative, judicial, and executive branch; which provides division of powers among those branches with the legislative branch being the supreme body of power.
+Along with the constitution, the preamble sets forth India’s basic principles of justice, liberty, and equality among its people.
+The constitution of India sets India as a Union of States.
+The powers are also divided between the state and the federal government with the federal government having the power to alter or amend the state’s powers (Constitution of India, 2012) .

 Formal Trade Barriers

 Since the 1990s, India has embarked on a process of economic reform and progressive integration with the global economy.
 India has made tremendous improvements to open up its economy to outsiders.
 Since then, the United States has actively sought market opening opportunities into India.
-Trade tariffs have been reduced but some still remains.
+Trade tariffs have been reduced, but some still remain.
 However, India’s trade regime and regulatory environment remains restrictive when it comes to doing business in India.
-Trade barriers we will have to deal with are import licensing, standards, testing, labeling, and certification, customs procedures, government procurement, export subsidies and domestic support.
-Tax exemption for profits from export earnings has been phased out, but tax holidays continue to export oriented units and exporters in Special Economic Zones.
+Trade barriers we will have to deal with are import licensing, standards, testing, labeling and certification, customs procedures, government procurement, export subsidies, and domestic support.
+Tax exemption for profits from export earnings has been phased out, but tax holidays continue to export oriented units and exporters in Special Economic Zones (Trade Barriers in India, 2012).

 Promoting Global Business

 India is pushing for a more liberal trade regime.
 India is currently seeking new bilateral trade agreements with other nations.
-Once these negotiations are accepted, with the help of the WTO and other nations, global business expansion would be less restrictive on exports there allowing Wal-Mart Bharti group to operate as a whole sale sector.
+Once these negotiations are accepted, with the help of the WTO and other nations, global business expansion would be less restrictive on exports allowing Wal-Mart Bharti Enterprise to operate as a whole sale sector.

 Intellectual Property

 Intellectual property in this case would be the Wal-Mart name and or symbol.
-Since this threat is of concern to our business expansion, we will have copyright and infringements made known to the Bharti Group.
+Since this threat is of concern to our business expansion, we will have copyright and infringements made known to Bharti Enterprise..

 Module 6: SELECTING A GLOBAL COMPANY STRUCTURE